Getting the Fit Right

 The Hairline Exception (For Shorter Foreheads) What if placing the headset four fingers high pushes the pads into your hair?

 If you have a shorter forehead, do not place the headset over your hair.
-For the gentle current to work, it needs to transfer smoothly from the headset to your scalp.
-Hair acts as a natural insulator and blocks this conductivity, meaning the electrical field won't properly reach your skin.
+For the session to work, the pads need direct contact with your skin.
+Hair acts as a natural insulator and blocks this conductivity.

 The Tape Measure Method